Written by Jerry Spinelli.

 Scholastic, 2005, 208 pp.

-the problem is no longer ‘never to forget’: it is how to remember
+The problem is no longer ‘never to forget’: it is how to remember -Bosmajian

 Thankfully, Theodor Adorno’s famous quote that “writing poetry after Auschwitz is barbaric” has not been taken to heart.
 Countless Holocaust memoirs and works of fiction have been written and put into the archives of a new collective memory of that historical event.
 Even considering the amount of literature written for and about children, the above quote by Jerry Spinelli, taken seriously, alters the landscape, allowing us to tell the small stories, making connection to the past easier for children (and adults) of many different backgrounds.
 Hamida Bosmajian recognizes the scope of the Holocaust genre which explores every aspect of the horrors and renders the stories either repetitive or desensitizes the reader to a dangerous extent.
 In Milkweed, Spinelli has used a child narrator/protagonist in order to look at a small but significant part of the Holocaust–the starvation, ghettoization, and eventual deportation of Warsaw’s large Jewish population.
 Spinelli, who is not Jewish, chose to write about the Holocaust because of his interest in the historical time period.
 He met a Holocaust survivor, but did not consider him a source for the book.